XuhuaHuang/EmbeddedProgramming/README.md

 # EmbededProgramming
-This is a repository created dedicated for embedded c++ programming in Linux environment.
+This is a repository created dedicated to embedded programming in Linux environment.